ElMehdiLebbar/SeuleJs/README.md

-# Seule Js
+# Introduction Js
-A complete fast, small, and feature-rich JavaScript library.
+Seule is A complete fast, small, and feature-rich JavaScript library.
 It makes things like HTML document traversal and manipulation, event handling, animation, and Ajax much simpler with an easy-to-use API that works across a multitude of browsers.

 # Getting Started